How to Secure a Permit for Havasu Falls in 2024

 If all else fails, try again next year.
 A Havasu Falls adventure is worth the wait.

-Frequently Asked Questions about Havasupai Permit
+FAQs about Havasupai Falls Permit

 What is Included in the Permit for Havasu Falls?